oracle/node-oracledb/doc/api.md

-# node-oracledb: Documentation for the Oracle Database Node.js Driver
+# node-oracledb 1.0: Documentation for the Oracle Database Node.js Driver

 *Copyright (c) 2015, Oracle and/or its affiliates.
 All rights reserved.*